x1ao4/tmdb-automation/README.md

 PASSWORD = YOUR_TMDB_PASSWORD

 [SHOW]
-# The backdrop page URL for any episode in the season
+# The backdrop page URL for any episode in the season on TMDB
 EPISODE_URL = https://www.themoviedb.org/tv/42009-black-mirror/season/1/episode/1/images/backdrops
 # The language of the backdrops.
 Set it based on your TMDB account’s default language: use 汉语/英语 if default is 汉语, or Chinese/English if default is English
 LANGUAGE = English